 Fall Season's Inspiration

 Let's admit it, fall is not the time to be blue over the faded blooms of summer.
 If you cultivate your garden landscape for seasonal rhythms, you'll be inspired by the beauty certain cool weather bloomers offer.
 When selecting varieties, picture in your mind the warm lustrous hues of crimson giant sedums and golden euonymus in the company of burnt orange chrysanthemums.
-I was so inspired by my own autumn landscape this year that I felt confident enough to share it with all the plant lovers out there.
+I was so inspired by my own autumn landscape this year that I felt confident enough to share it with all you plant lovers out there.
 The photographs of my most enduring plants were taken in early November from my Michigan yard, which by the way, lies in zone 5.
 My garden landscape has finally reached a certain maturity, withstanding the tests of time through many trials and errors.
 Some of the lasting survivors may even surprise you as much as they have amazed me!
 Tips included!

 Amazing Sheffield Pink Mum - Not your average mum!
 It's an old fashion variety casting a super sweet fragrance which lingers yards away with the slightest breeze.
-It has a long lasting bloom-time arising in the middle of October.
-Butterflies and bees love it and its great for cutting.
+It has a long lasting bloom time arising in the middle of October.
+Tip: Butterflies and bees love it and its great for cutting.
 Best of all, its super easy to take care of whether planted in partial shade or full sun.

-Who wouldn't be inspired when the sun shines through the plumes of this towering Japanese Silver Grass?
-No matter which ornamental grass you choose among the many varieties offered, they all provide a finely textured backdrop to the entire landscape.
+Ornamental Grasses (Autumn must haves) No matter which ornamental grass you choose among the many varieties offered, they all provide a finely textured backdrop for the entire landscape.
 Even better, they may look delicate, but don't be fooled.
 They are very resilient and a cinch to grow.

 Related Fossillady Links